AlexiFa/DevOps-M2/Project/README.md

 then, you can build the pipeline from the jenkins dashboard and at the end you will see the container running

+`note`: you may need to enter the sudo password in the command line where the agent.jar is running

 ```bash
 sudo docker ps
 ```